 Troy Thomas began his professional career with the USFL's Chicago Blitz in 1983.
 Thomas appeared in 10 games for the Blitz that season and was credited with a forced fumble and a fumble recovery.
 In 1984, he wore this home jersey with the Pittsburgh Maulers after the club made him their sixth player selected (36th overall) in the draft to fill out the rosters for the 1984 USFL expansion clubs.
 Thomas was on the Maulers developmental squad for the first five weeks of the season before being active for the final 13 contests.
 He recorded a half sack that season.

 This jersey features multiple repairs along with some cracking on the screened on numbers and sleeve stripes.
 There is no nameplate on this jersey and Thomas' full name is screened directly on the back of the jersey.
 In watching Maulers game film, Thomas' jersey originally had a nameplate with only his last name screened on the back.
 This can be seen in footage of the May 12 home game against the Houston Gamblers and the May 21 road game against the New Jersey Generals.
 The Maulers signed offensive lineman Todd Thomas to their developmental squad on May 20.
 Todd Thomas was activated for the Maulers home game against the Washington Federals on May 27.
-I could not find footage of that particular game but the back of Troy Thomas' jersey for the June 4 road game against the Philadelphia Stars featured both his first and last name on the back of his jersey like in the picture shown.
+I could not find footage of that particular game but the back of Troy Thomas' jersey for the June 4 road game against the Philadelphia Stars featured both his first and last name on the back of his jersey like in the picture shown, suggesting the equipment staff removed the original nameplate after a second player named Thomas was added to the roster and screened the full name directly on the back of the jersey.